 I am sure you must be surprised when you got the name of an unknown number.
-It immediately flashes the spam numbers and blocks it automatically.
+It immediately flashes the spam numbers and blocks them automatically.
 It’s amazing, isn’t it?

 But ever wondered how Truecaller works?
-How it comes to know about all the numbers and its approximate details?
+How does it come to know about all the numbers and their approximate details?

 This is how Truecaller works